stonefl/stonefl.github.io/_posts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

 # Resolutions for 2021

 - **To be a better manager**: keep learning and improving to a great manager.
-- **Get threee certificates of Azure**: Data Scientist, Administrator, and Solution Architect
+- **Get three certificates of Azure**: Data Scientist, Administrator, and Solution Architect
 - **Read more books**: at least one book per month and review some of the good ones.
 - **Write more blogs**: at least one blog per month.
 Not only focus on techniques, but also on management.
 - **Run more miles**: reach total 1,000 miles by the end of 2021.